chaurunda/Erina/README.md

 - args?: true
 - aliases?: Array<string>
 - cooldown?: Integer
+- guildOnly: boolean
 - execute(message, args){}

 Explanation

-Name is the name of your command : help, kick, my-permission, ...
+_name_ is the name of your command : help, kick, my-permission, ...

-Description is the description for the help
+_description_ is the description for the help

-Permission (optional) is a boolean.
+_permission_ (optional) is a boolean.
 If set to true, you must have permission to kick, ban, manage message to run this command

-Usage (optional) is a description of how to use the command
+_usage_ (optional) is a description of how to use the command

-Args (optional) is a boolean.
+_args_ (optional) is a boolean.
 If set to true, the command must have an arg to run : kick

-Aliases is an array of strings.
+_aliases_ is an array of strings.
 It's a list of alias for your command : avatar

-Cooldown is a number (in sec) for preventing spam.
+_cooldown_ is a number (in sec) for preventing spam.
 It set to 3 secondes by default

+_guildOnly_ is a boolean.
+If true the command must be send on a channel and not in DM

-Execute is where the magic happen ...
+_execute_ is where the magic happen ...